EnterpriseDB/edb-ansible/roles/setup_pemserver/README.md

 ## Role variables

-When executing the role via ansible there are three required variables:
+When executing the role via ansible there these are the required variables:

   * ***pg_version***